onap/integration/docs/docs_5G_oof_son.rst

 - Generation of neighbor-list-update messages
 - Generation of alarms for PCI collision/confusion and
 - Generation of handover metrics for different neighbor pairs (for the ANR use case).
+- Implementation of an O1 interface termination for CU/DU NFs
+- Implementation of an A1 interface termination with A1-Termination and RAN-App (new for Kohn release)

 All above functionality are enabled using a simple UI.